Chancery (medieval office): In England

-In England, this office was one of the two main administrative offices, along with the Exchequer.
-It began as part of the royal household, but by the 13th-century was separate from the household and was located at Westminster.
+In England's medieval government, this office was one of the two main administrative offices, along with the Exchequer.
+It began as part of the royal household, but by the 13th century was separate from the household and was located at Westminster.
 It produced all the charters and writs, which were all sealed with the Great Seal.

 The office was headed by the Chancellor of England, and was staffed by royal clerks.
 It came into existence shortly before the Norman Conquest of England, and was retained by King William I of England after the Conquest.
 In 1199, the chancery began to keep the Charter Rolls, a record of all the charters issued by the office.
 Then in 1201, the Patent Rolls, a similar record of letters patent began, and in 1204 the Close Rolls, or record of letters close began.
 Although the English Chancery was responsible for most of the charters and writs issued by the government, they were not responsible for all of them, as the Exchequer and the justiciars continued to issue writs during the Angevin period.

 Whether there was a formal chancery office in Anglo-Saxon England prior to the Norman Conquest is a matter of some debate amongst historians.
 Some hold that most royal charters in Anglo-Saxon England were produced by the beneficiaries of the charter.
 Other historians hold that by the 10th and 11th centuries most royal charters were produced by royal clerks, and thus they probably were produced in some sort of chancery-like office.

+The Crown Office in Chancery is a descendant from the Court of Chancery, and is responsible of all modern administrative work relating to the Great Seal of the Realm and Royal sign manual.

+In Castile

+The Real Audiencia y Chancillería de Valladolid was the top court for the Crown of Castile.